 Special Needs Teaching Assistant – KS1-KS5 South Leeds, West Yorkshire Are you a Special Needs Teaching Assistant in seek of a new challenge?
 Do you have great classroom management skills, lots of patience and a desire to improve the progression of children with special educational needs?
 If you are answering ‘yes' to all of the specified questions, then this would be the ideal role for you!
 All the pupils that attend this special school have Autism, Learning Disabilities and Complex Needs like Visual, Hearing or Sensory Impairments.

-Calling all Sports, Drama & Psychology graduates - Positions across West Yorkshire Are you interested in supporting young people who no longer attend a mainstream school?
+Sports, Drama & Psychology graduates - Positions in Leeds, Bradford, Wakefield and North Yorkshire Are you interested in supporting young people who no longer attend a mainstream school?
 Do you have what it takes to adapt into a rewarding environment as part of a supportive and welcoming team?
 Have you ever thought about working in an alternative setting, PRU or SEMH School?
-Teaching Assistants, Tutors and Support Workers required for Pupil Referral Units, SEMH Schools and Alternative Settings across West Yorkshire for long term and short-term roles that can lead to permanent opportunities.
+We are seeking Teaching Assistants, Tutors and Support Workers for Pupil Referral Units, SEMH Schools and Alternative Settings across West Yorkshire for long term and short-term roles that can lead to permanent opportunities.

 SEND Teacher – KS1-KS5 South Leeds, West Yorkshire Are you a SEND Teacher who wants to make a difference to the lives of Young People in the South Leeds area?
 If so, this would be the ideal role for you.
 All the pupils that attend the special school have Autism, Learning Disabilities and Complex Needs like Visual, Hearing or Sensory Impairments.
 The staff that work with these young people need to be fully committed and genuinely passionate about making a real difference to the lives of these young people.